Can't Take My Eyes Off You: Lauryn Hill version

-Lauryn Hill’s version of the song was recorded In 1997, while Hill was eight months pregnant with her first child.
-It was first featured in the movie Conspiracy Theory (1997).
-While the song wasn’t featured on the soundtrack, a radio jockey at KMEL in San Francisco put the song on a CD and began playing the song; more radio stations followed suit, causing a domino effect around the U.S., ultimately leading the song to peak at number two on the Rhythmic Top 40 chart, despite Hill's label's not releasing the song as a single.
+Lauryn Hill's version of the song was recorded in 1997, while she was eight months pregnant with her first child.
+It was first featured in the movie Conspiracy Theory (1997), as was the Frankie Valli version.
+While the song was not featured on the soundtrack, a radio jockey at KMEL in San Francisco put the song on a CD and began playing it; more radio stations followed suit, causing a domino effect around the U.S., ultimately leading the song to peak at number two on the Rhythmic Top 40 chart, despite Hill's label not releasing the song as a single.
 Due to the popularity of the song it was added as a hidden track on The Miseducation of Lauryn Hill.

-This version was also nominated for a Grammy Award for Best Female Pop Vocal Performance in 1999, becoming the first hidden track to ever receive a Grammy nomination.
+This version was also nominated for a Grammy Award for Best Female Pop Vocal Performance at the 41st Grammy Awards in 1999, becoming the first hidden track to ever receive a Grammy nomination.
 Consequence of Sound named it the best hidden track of all time.
 In 2014, VH1 also named it the best hidden track of all time.
 Academy Award–winning actor Forest Whitaker was inspired to name his daughter True, after hearing Hill's version of the song.